 DISTRICT 3 TRUSTEE

 Jimmy Taylor joined NFEC’s board of trustees in 1986.
-Jimmy currently serves as the board’s president.
+Jimmy currently serves as the board’s president and Northfork’s representative on the OAEC Board.
 A high school graduate of the class of 1973, Jimmy continued his education at Southwestern Oklahoma State University where he earned a bachelor’s degree.
-The Taylor family lives north of Elk City, where Jimmy owns and operates his cattle ranch.
-He is an active member of the Beckham County Excise Board, the Farm Bureau, the Oklahoma Cattleman’s Association, the American Angus Association and the Masonic Lodge.
-One of Jimmy’s biggest hobbies is finding and collecting sports and Western memorabilia with his wife, Tracy.
-The couple has three children: Joel, Jillian and Jason.
+The Taylor family lives north of Berlin, where Jimmy and his wife Tracy own and operate their cattle ranch.
+He, also, serves on the Cattlemen’s Beef Board, Roger Mills County Excise Board, Roger Mills County Farm Bureau Board, and Beckham County Rural Water District #3 Board.
+The couple has four children: Jamie, Joel, Jillian and Jason and two grandchildren.
 Jimmy provides strong leadership for the board and shows great concern about the opinions of every Northfork member.
 “I consider it a privilege to serve the membership of Northfork Electric Cooperative.
 Please contact me anytime if you have questions or comments concerning the cooperative,” he said.

 DISTRICT 4 TRUSTEE